walles/loadviz/README.md

 # Load Visualizer

 Flames from the bottom show user load.
-Flames from the top show system load.
-The most loaded cores burn in the middle.
+Clouds descending from the top show system load.
+The most loaded cores show in the middle.

 So if the flames are high in the middle it means that one / a few cores are maxed out.
 If the flames are sort of high everywhere it means that all cores are